fluentsinc/prometheus-experiments/bash-shell/pilot-09-change-into-directory/experiment.md

 ### `cd`

-### When you enter `cd` without a pathname, the current working directory gets changed to the currently logged-in user's home directory.
+### When you enter `cd` without a pathname, the current working directory gets changed to the currently logged-in user's home directory by default.

 ## **Reference**